wingos80/thesis_notes/2nd_read_notes.md

 4. *Ruiz-Garcia A, Vos R, de Visser C C* (2020): aerodynamic model identification of the flying v from wind tunnel data
 5. *M Palermo, R Vos* (2020): Experimental aerodynamic analysis of a 4.6%-scale flying-v subsonic transport
 6. *Thibaut Cappuyns* (2019): Handling Qualities of a Flying V configuration
-7. *Simon van Overeem* (2022): Modelling and Handling Assessment of the Flying-V Aircraft
+7. *Simon van Overeem* (2022): Modelling and Handling Quality Assessment of the Flying-V Aircraft
 8. *Sjoerd Joosten* (2022): Piloted Assessment of the Lateral-Directional Handling Qualities of the Flying-V
 9. *Kevin Siemonsma* (2022): Aerodynamic Model Identification of the Flying-V Using Flight Data
 10. *Jurian Stougie* (2022): INDI with Flight Envelope Protection for the Flying-V